Tanzania’s leader says his country is ‘covid-free.’ The facts are proving him wrong.

 “There are so many things happening in Tanzania in terms of transforming the country into one of the best economies on earth,” said Hassan Abbas, the government’s spokesman, in a text message.
 “Don’t you have any other question than covid which is not an issue here?”

-The government’s crackdown seems to have silenced formerly renowned health facilities like the National Institute for Medical Research in the capital Dar es Salaam.
+The government’s crackdown seems to have silenced formerly renowned health facilities like the National Institute for Medical Research in Dar es Salaam, Tanzania’s largest city and former capital.
 Before the pandemic, the institute would have been the country’s go-to for information on any kind of epidemiological concern.

 “I don’t have anything to share with you,” said Yunus Mgaya, its director general.
 “It’s not an issue of authorization.
 I am not equipped with data and information to share with you on covid-19.
 I do not speak to journalists on these matters.”

-Shadrack Mwaibambe, the president of the Tanzania Medical Association, would only say, “I am trying to avoid controversial answers.
+Shadrack Mwaibambe, the president of the Medical Association of Tanzania, would only say, “I am trying to avoid controversial answers.
 But which cases are you talking about?
 Tanzania has no cases.”

 Meanwhile, everyday life goes on with a mix of fear and eerie normalcy.